wp-plugins/constant-contact-api/readme.txt

 * Fixed a bug relating to chunked http encoding in class.cc.php

 == Upgrade Notice ==

+= 1.1.0.1 =
+* If your widget description and titles were not displaying in the signup form, that is now fixed.

 = 1.1 =
 * Fixes a potential `register_globals` issue